 To facilitate implementations of the goals of the position statement, The Geological Society of America recommends that its members take the following actions:

-- Become informed about opportunities to meet with elected officials at all levels; tell them about the importance of sustained support by space‐faring nations for exploration missions and the analysis of scientific data obtained from planetary exploration efforts.
+- Become informed about opportunities to meet with elected officials at all levels, and tell them about the importance of sustained support by space‐faring nations for exploration missions and the analysis of scientific data obtained from planetary exploration efforts.
 Elected government officials need to hear from their constituents that continued support is essential for the maintenance of a healthy planetary exploration program, with specific information regarding planetary exploration initiatives.
-Highlight the broad scientific value derived from planetary exploration, and emphasize the need for consistent funding levels to sustain long‐term exploration efforts.
+Highlight the broad scientific value derived from planetary exploration and emphasize the need for consistent funding levels to sustain long‐term exploration efforts.
 Letters, phone calls, and emails to representatives make a difference, particularly when they come from constituencies not in proximity to a major space facility.

 - Encourage all scientists to take more active roles in various governmental agencies and in interactions with Congress.
 Not every GSA member can be a congressional liaison, but everyone can take an active role in participating in various governmental efforts at local, state, and federal levels.
-In particular, planetary scientists should get involved in whatever aspect of government might interest them, and watch for any opportunity to highlight the broad scientific value derived from planetary exploration.
+In particular, planetary scientists should get involved in whatever aspect of government might interest them and watch for any opportunity to highlight the broad scientific value derived from planetary exploration.